joffrey-bion/chrome-devtools-kotlin/README.md

 ### Targets

-Clients can interact with different parts of Chrome such as pages (tabs), serviceworkers, and extensions.
+Clients can interact with different parts of Chrome such as pages (tabs), service workers, and extensions.
 These parts are called **_targets_**.
 The browser itself is also a target.

-Each type of target supports only a subset of the available domains.
+Each type of target supports a different subset of the domains defined in the protocol.

 ### Sessions